SUWA’s Field Volunteer Program

 The Field Volunteers’ mission is to foster a stewardship ethic and promote service as recreation in Utah through opportunities to work directly and actively to preserve and enhance the wilderness character of our public lands.
 This is accomplished through hands-on service projects supporting state and federal land managers in their efforts to enhance resilience and protect Utah’s wild lands from diverse impacts.

 Through partnerships with local land agencies we address the areas of most critical impact throughout Utah, with an emphasis on wilderness quality preservation, cultural and archaeological resource protections, habitat preservation, and overall ecosystem health.

 We provide opportunities to experience the diverse character of Utah’s public lands.
 Our volunteers learn directly from land managers, SUWA staff, and other professionals about management practices, ecological and land sciences, regional history and more – to foster an informed and engaged outdoor community.

 Central to our mission, we work to explore, exchange, find common ground, and have fun while connecting with our magnificent public lands!

 We are project and site specific with everything we do.
 Each trip maintains its own criteria for participation.
 We work with individuals to determine the best project for their skill and fitness levels.
-We have opportunities for all ages, from youth to senior.
+We have opportunities for all ages, from youth to elder.
 Our process of recruiting volunteers is transparent and meticulous.
 We believe that everyone can deserves the opportunity to experience their public lands and we strive to provide those opportunities to all people.
 We work hard to match the right opportunity with the right volunteer.

 A Culture of Cooperation